Social welfare payments 2026

 What is the social welfare Christmas bonus?

-For 2025, the Christmas Bonus equals 100% of the normal weekly payment for eligible long-term recipients.
+For 2025, the Christmas Bonus equalled 100% of the normal weekly payment for eligible long-term recipients.

-It’s paid automatically — no application required.
+The Christmas Bonus was paid in the first week of December to people getting a qualifying social welfare payment.
 Fuel Allowance alone doesn’t qualify, but those receiving it alongside a long-term payment (e.g. State Pension or Disability Allowance) are eligible.

 Disability allowance in Ireland